-To begin with, Nielsen’s compositions were not all that popular.
+Nielsen’s compositions were not all that popular when premiered.
 The premiere of his First Symphony was a success however in 1894 and he became increasingly more in demand.
 He was often asked to write incidental music based on a given theme.
 This also shows within his original compositions, such as some of his symphonies, which take abstract ideas and create vivid images.
 After more turbulent times with Anne-Marie and the at the height of World War I, Nielsen began having a ‘creative crisis’.
 In 1925 Nielsen suffered a heart attack and was forced to compose less, although he did compose a few works until his death.
 Nielsen died in 1931, surrounded by his family.

 Nielsen has been compared to composers such as Jean Sibelius, due to his composition style which includes musical messages embedded within generous orchestration and energetic spirit.
 Nielsen is perhaps best-known for his symphonic works, which he wrote six of in his lifetime.
 This blog will be looking into his Second Symphony.

-Nielsen wrote his Second Symphony between 1901-1902 and is dedicated to his lifelong friend, Busoni.
+Nielsen wrote his Second Symphony between 1901-1902, and is dedicated to his lifelong friend, Busoni.
 The subtitle for this work is De fire Temperamenter, which translates into The Four Temperaments.
-What are the four temperaments I hear you ask?
-Well the four temperaments relate to a psychological theory that there are four fundamental personality types (which have also been paired with the elements).
-This theory believes that moods are governed by bodily fluids.
+The four temperaments relate to a psychological theory that there are four fundamental personality types – each of which have been paired with an element.
 Listed below are the temperaments, their paired element and a personality overview: